Ioan Bălan

 Ioan Bălan (11 February 1880 – 4 August 1959) was a Romanian bishop of the Greek-Catholic Church.
+He is venerated as a Blessed in the Roman Catholic Church.

 Biography

 He was born in Teiuș, Alba County, the son of Ștefan Bălan and Ana, née Muntean.
 After graduating high school in Blaj, he studied theology in Budapest, and was ordained a priest in 1903.
 He continued his studies in Vienna, moved to Blaj and then in 1909 to Bucharest, where a Greek-Catholic confessor was needed.
 In 1919 he returned to Blaj, becoming canon and in 1921 rector of the theological academy.
 In 1936, after Alexandru Nicolescu became Metropolitan of Făgăraș and Alba Iulia, he was consecrated Bishop of Lugoj.